Donald Trump Will Leave Office In 2019 To Avoid Criminal Charges, Says Former Bush Adviser Alan J. Steinberg

 Donald Trump will not be impeached and removed from office in 2019, but will instead leave “voluntarily” in order to avoid criminal charges, says former George W. Bush adviser Alan J. Steinberg.

-An an op-ed piece in the Newark Star-Ledger, Steinberg predicts that the “self-professed supreme dealmaker” will finagle his way out of criminal charges, not only against himself but against his children, by resigning from office.
+In an op-ed piece in the Newark Star-Ledger, Steinberg predicts that the “self-professed supreme dealmaker” will finagle his way out of criminal charges — not only against himself but against his children — by resigning from office.

 “[Trump] will use his presidency as a bargaining chip with federal and state authorities in 2019, agreeing to leave office in exchange for the relevant authorities not pursuing criminal charges against him, his children or the Trump Organization.”

-Already Trump’s adult children are directly connected to a lawsuit that may yet result in criminal charges.
-As Yahoo News reported in December, Trump agreed to shut down his embattled charity, the Trump Foundation, after New York investigators uncovered a “shocking pattern of illegality involving the Trump Foundation –- including unlawful coordination with the Trump presidential campaign, repeated and willful self-dealing, and much more.”
-Trump’s adult sons, Donald Jr. and Eric, and his daughter, Ivanka, had served on the board of directors of the Foundation; the deal that shut down the charity also forbids the three from serving on the boards of any other New York charities.
+Trump’s adult children are directly connected to a lawsuit that may yet result in criminal charges.
+As Yahoo News reported in December, Trump agreed to shut down his embattled charity, the Trump Foundation, after New York investigators claimed to have found a “shocking pattern of illegality involving the Trump Foundation –- including unlawful coordination with the Trump presidential campaign, repeated and willful self-dealing, and much more.”
+Trump’s adult sons, Donald Jr. and Eric, and his daughter, Ivanka, had served on the board of directors of the foundation.
+The deal that shut down the charity also forbids the three from serving on the boards of any other New York charities.

 ????Former GWB adviser predicts a "forthcoming recession" and "abysmal" approval ratings will cause @realDonaldTrump to cut a deal to resign “in exchange for the relevant authorities not pursuing criminal charges against him, his children or @Trump Org.”https://t.co/xQZKbjEaYa pic.twitter.com/8WRBC3xp4y